Average Mortgage Debt – A Complete Rundown

 Mortgage Debt in the UK

-The average mortgage debt in the UK in 2020 was £137,934 (about $184,276).
-Brits are in a better position than Americans with a mortgage.
+Brits are in a better position than Americans with a mortgage, as the average mortgage debt in the UK in 2020 was £137,934 (about $184,276).
 As for the country’s average house price, UK homeowners pay £227,283 or about $303,064.
 In 2019, Brits borrowed more than £257 billion for mortgages.
 The outstanding mortgage debts in the country in Q1 2020 were £1.5 trillion or about $2 trillion.
 This figure was higher than the previous year by 3.9%, signifying an increase in the overall mortgage debt in the Kingdom.
 In the country, there are nearly 11 million outstanding mortgages.

 Mortgage Balances in Canada